-2 Provided that a variance from the setback requirement is obtained from the Board of Appeals.

-3 Functionally water-dependent uses and uses accessory to such water-dependent uses only in accordance with Section 15F.

-4 See further restrictions in Section 15L.

-5 Provided the provisions of Section 15I are met.

-6 Except as provided in Section 15H(3).
+Provided that a variance from the setback requirement is obtained from the Board of Appeals.
+Functionally water-dependent uses and uses accessory to such water-dependent uses only.
+See Section 15F for Commercial/Industrial Functionally water-dependent uses and uses ac uses allowed in the CFMA.
+See further restrictions in Section 15L.
+Provided the provisions of Section 15I are met.
+Except as provided in Section 15H(3).

-7 Single-family residential structures may be allowed by special exception, only according to the provisions of Section 16E.
-Two-family or multi-unit residential structures are prohibited.
+Single-family residential structures may be allowed by special exception, only according to the provisions of Section 16E.
+Two-family or 7 multi-unit residential structures are prohibited.